Energy Sector Safety Campaign

 Be Safe.
 Drive Smart.

-In 2021, more than 79,000 traffic crashes occurred in the state’s five major energy production areas resulting in 1,119 deaths, a 20 percent increase over the previous year.
+In 2022, more than 78,000 traffic crashes occurred in the state’s five major energy production areas resulting in 1,072 deaths, and another 3,495 suffered serious injuries.
 The leading contributors to those crashes were failure to control speed and driver inattention.
-Below is a breakdown of crashes per energy region for 2021:
+Below is a breakdown of crashes per energy region for 2022:

 Traffic fatalities in the five energy zones accounted for almost one in four of all roadway deaths in the state.

 Energy production areas can present unique road and traffic challenges for motorists, including sharing the road with many large trucks and tankers required for extracting and transporting oil and gas.
 Drivers should stay alert and watch for other vehicles, especially heavy trucks that have large blind spots, move at slower speeds and require a greater distance to make a full stop.
 Following these basic safety precautions may help to save a life:

 - Follow posted speed limits and adjust your driving to match road conditions.
 In some situations, the only safe speed may be below the posted speed limit.

 - Always buckle up - drivers and all passengers, day and night.

 - Stay focused on driving and put your phone away: no talking or texting when behind the wheel.

 - Give large trucks plenty of space.
 Be patient and pass only when it is safe and legal to do so.